amar104/Process-portfolio-amar/README.md

 ### Here actually i forget to add (.)operator before getElementById("mydata") that's why my page enable to fetch data from rooms page.

 ## How to solve it
-After reading "pragmatic philosophy" i open my code and study it again with fresh mind, i checked everythinhg and after sometime i find out the exact problem and solve it,it restore my confidence and am happy now because it is my assignment and finally i did it correctly as per requrements.Research stratergy worked here.
+After reading "pragmatic philosophy" i open my code and study it again with fresh mind, i checked everythinhg and after sometime i find out the exact problem and solve it,it restore my confidence and am happy now because it is my assignment and finally i did it correctly as per requrements and research stratergy worked here.